arnor-sigurdsson/EIR/README.md

 ---

-Supervised modelling, sequence generation, and array output on genotype, tabular, sequence, image, array, and binary input data.
+Supervised modelling, sequence generation, image generation and array output on genotype, tabular, sequence, image, array, and binary input data.

 **WARNING:** This project is in alpha phase.
 Expect backwards incompatible changes and API changes.